 Kyoto is a city rich in Japanese culture.
 Around every corner there is something new to discover.
 People wear the traditional Japanese kimonos and there are temples with zen gardens everywhere!
 When Jess and I visited Kyoto we saw more amazing site in just a few days than I ever could have imagined.
 But there was one very special place that we were sure to fit into the schedule.
 Fushimi Inari-tasisha, or as we westerners with thick tongues and horrible Japanese often call it, The Red Gates Temple.

-Fushimi Inari-tasisha is located in Fushimi-Ku, Kyoto at the base of a mountain.
+Fushimi Inari-Taisha is located in Fushimi-Ku, Kyoto at the base of a mountain.
 Construction of the shrine originally started in 711 AD and at that time it was located in Inariyana.
 In 816 AD it was moved to its current location and the vast majority of the temple as it exists today was built in 1499 AD.
-The temple was designated Kanpei-taisha, or governmentally protected, in 1871 AD.
+The temple was designated Kanpei-taisha or governmentally protected, in 1871 AD.

 Whats the fox say?

 The temple is actually a Shinto shrine dedicated to the Kami (or spirit) Inari.
 Along with fertility, rice, tea, sake, agriculture, and sword making Inari is most prominently recognized as the spirit of foxes.
 Which is probably one of the main things you will notice upon visiting the temple, there are statues of foxes everywhere.
 The statues are almost always in pairs, one to the left and one to the right, representing male and female.
-Whenever Inari is depicted as human it is equally common to be shown as a man or a women.
+Whenever Inari is depicted as human it is equally common to be shown as a man or a woman.

 Look at all those arches!